F Ichikosucho Piano Scale

 Piano Tips

 The F Ichikosucho scale contains 8 notes (F, G, A, Bb, B, C, D, E).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.